joakimk/toniq/README.md

 ### Safety and reliability

-* [ ] Retry connecting to redis for at least 15 seconds before crashing toniq
 * Retries
   - [ ] A failed job will be automatically retried with a delay between each.
   - [ ] A failed job can be manually retried and/or deleted by running code in an iex prompt.